 People have a tendency to get caught up in The Pressure Cooker.

-Only this time, you’re less likely to show back up at all, because you are embarrassed.
-Why?
-Because you feel like you somehow should have fixed it already.
+Only this time, when the pressure builds back up, you’re less likely to keep trying at all, because you feel embarrassed.
+That feeling stems from the idea that you should have somehow fixed it already.

 This demonstrates a fundamental lack of understanding about what type of machine you are.
 You are a human being, constantly in a state of flux.
 There is no such thing as stasis for a human type critter.